 The New York legislature enacted no-fault insurance claims as a solution to prolonged litigation over fault and damage amounts in car accident cases.
-Under no-fault insurance, insurance companies are required to pay drivers, passengers, and pedestrians up to $50,000 in medical expenses, lost wages and other expenses, regardless of who was at fault for the accident.
+Under no-fault insurance, insurance companies are required to pay car accident victims up to $50,000 for basic economic losses including medical records and a portion of lost wages.for their losses.
+The victim would receive payment regardless of who was at fault for the accident.

-For a free legal consultation with a no fault insurance claims lawyer serving Long Island, call 631-203-1691
+For a free legal consultation with a no fault insurance claims lawyer serving Long Island, call 516-451-7900

 - Lost wages – Insurance companies compensate a maximum of $2,000 a month in lost wages, for up to three years.
 Lost wage compensation cannot be greater than 80% of lost income.

-Long Island No Fault Insurance Claims Lawyer Near Me 631-203-1691
+Long Island No Fault Insurance Claims Lawyer Near Me 516-451-7900

 - You have 30 days from the date of your car accident injury to file a no-fault insurance application form with your insurance carrier.
-(Pedestrians would file with the insurance carrier of the car that hit them and the insurance carrier that covers their own car.)
+Pedestrians would file with the insurance carrier of the car that hit them and the insurance carrier that covers their own car.

 - You have 90 days from the date of your car accident injury to file claims for lost wages.
-(Your employer must send evidence of income and lost wages resulting from your disability.)
+Your employer must send evidence of income and lost wages resulting from your disability.

 - Significant disfigurement